-The Baccalaureate Honors Program (BHP) is the University-wide honors program designed to enrich the educational opportunities available to Rider students of proven intellectual capability who choose become Baccalaureate Scholars. to Interdisciplinary in orientation, the program enables the Baccalaureate Scholars to explore diverse forms of thought, expression, and institutions past and present-an exploration that will enable them to meet future challenges with confidence.
-Through a series of team-taught seminars, personal contact with faculty, colloquia and symposia, as well as the honors thesis, the scholars extend their ability to think critically, coherently, and systematically about the great themes, ideals, and movements of their human heritage.
+The Baccalaureate Honors Program (BHP) is the University-wide honors program designed to enrich the educational opportunities available to Rider students of proven intellectual ability who choose to become Baccalaureate Scholars.
+Interdisciplinary in orientation, the program enables the Baccalaureate Scholars to explore diverse forms of thought, expression, and institutions past and present-an exploration that will enable them to meet future challenges with confidence.
+Through a series of team-taught seminars and other honors courses, colloquia and symposia, personal contact with faculty, as well as the honors thesis, the scholars extend their ability to think critically about the great themes of their human heritage.

-Students are invited to the Baccalaureate Honors Program as entering freshmen, and may apply as currently enrolled freshmen or sophomores, or as transfer freshmen or sophomores.
-BHP students generally score 1200 or higher on their SATs, with a minimum verbal score at or about 600.
-Students currently enrolled at Rider must have at least a 3.25 GPA at the time of application to the program.
+Students are invited to the Baccalaureate Honors Program as entering freshmen and may apply as currently enrolled or as transfer freshmen or sophomores.
+In general, students in the top 10 percent of each College's entering class are invited.
+Students currently enrolled at Rider must have at least a 3.3 GPA at the time of application to the program.

-Other students with a 3.25 grade point average, including juniors and seniors, may enroll in particular honors seminar courses with the approval of the director.
-During the semester in which they are enrolled, students are expected to participate in all program events.
+Other qualified students with a 3.3 grade point average, including juniors and seniors, may enroll in particular honors seminar courses with the approval of the director.